denten-books/plain-text/40-screen.md

 ride.
-In fact, it seems to work the other way around: Rhythms in the environment, such as those in music or speech, can draw neural oscillations into their tempo, effectively synchronizing the brain's rhythms with those of the world around us" [@hickok_its_2015].
+In fact, it seems to work the other way around: Rhythms in the environment, such as those in music or speech, can draw neural oscillations into their tempo, effectively synchronizing the brain's rhythms with those of the world around us."
+See @hickok_its_2015.

-[^ln3-art]: "Replaceable" and "reproducible" as in the sense that an art gallery perseveres through the continual loss and rearrangement of its constituent art works.

-[^ln3-maley]: See for example @maley_analog_2011: "the received view is that analog representations vary smoothly, while digital representations vary in stepwise manner.
-In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous'" [@maley_analog_2011, 117].
-See also
+[^ln3-maley]: See for example @maley_analog_2011, 117: "the received view is that analog representations vary smoothly, while digital representations vary in stepwise manner.
+In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous.'"
+See also @kittler_there_1995:
-@kittler_there_1995, "Confronted as they are with a continuous environment of weather, waves, and wars, digital computers can cope with this real number-avalanche only by adding element to element."
+"Confronted as they are with a continuous environment of weather, waves, and wars, digital computers can cope with this real number-avalanche only by adding element to element."

 [^ln3-goodman]: Goodman differentiates between "syntactic" and "semantic" density.
-Some notational systems like writing and the decimal system are, according to Goodman, "syntactically differentiated but semantically dense" [@goodman_languages_1968, 161].
-The key distinction for him seems to be a "limit on the length of message," by which I think he means something related to infinite divisibility [@goodman_languages_1968, 164].
+Some notational systems like writing and the decimal system are, according to Goodman, "syntactically differentiated but semantically dense."
+The key distinction for him seems to be a "limit on the length of message," by which I think he means something related to infinite divisibility.
 The decimal system as a whole can continue to approach a quantity indefinitely, reaching an arbitrary point of precision.
 The computer limits decimal precision to some arbitrary "depth" of approximation, making it semantically discrete.
 I find this part of the argument unconvincing.
+See @goodman_languages_1968, 161-4.

-[^ln3-oed]: The Oxford English suggests as one of the usages "Any physical material (as tape, disk, paper, etc.) used for recording or reproducing data, images, or sound" [@oed_medium_2001].
+[^ln3-oed]: The Oxford English Dictionary suggests "medium: any physical material (as tape, disk, paper, etc.) used for recording or reproducing data, images, or sound."
+Consult @oed_medium_2001.

-[^ln3-siegert]: Siegert takes the Virag as an "apocryphal" emblem of a "systemic...logic" in the "dominant cultural technique," representative of the "order of digital signals" [@siegert_cacography_2011, 41].
+[^ln3-siegert]: Siegert takes the Virag as an "apocryphal" emblem of a "systemic...logic" in the "dominant cultural technique," representative of the "order of digital signals."
 Although not concerned with the history or philosophy of digital media explicitly, Siegert suggests that the writing telegraph symbolizes the cleansing of "the noise of all graphic form."
-His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture" [@siegert_cacography_2011, 32, 35].
+His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture."
 The world of undistinguished things hints his position on the analog side of continues-discrete dichotomy of human experience.
+Quotes from
+@siegert_cacography_2011, 41, 32, & 35.

-[^ln3-dervish]: One could make more of the Dervish being used here as a negative example, in an instance of colonial gaze.
-But Murray himself was an empire outsider, born in the small, remote town of Invercargill, New Zealand (a town that also happens to be one of the southern-most cities in world).
-"I am a child of the Southern Cross," he writes in *Philosophy of Power*, "and I have no preordained respect for geniuses born under the Northern constellations" [@murray_philosophy_1939, 51].
+[^ln3-dervish]: One could make more of Dervish orientalism here.
+Murray himself was an empire outsider, born in the small, remote town of Invercargill, New Zealand (a town that also happens to be one of the southern-most cities in world).
+"I am a child of the Southern Cross," he wrote in *Philosophy of Power*, "and I have no preordained respect for geniuses born under the Northern constellations."
+See @murray_philosophy_1939, 51.

-[^ln3-swedenborg]: See @swedenborg_treatise_1778, regarding the "gross error of those who assert the materiality of the soul, affirming it to be homogeneous, and continuous with the body; whereas it is heterogeneous, and discrete" (24).
+[^ln3-swedenborg]: See @swedenborg_treatise_1778, 24 regarding the "gross
+error of those who assert the materiality of the soul, affirming it to be homogeneous, and continuous with the body; whereas it is heterogeneous, and discrete."
+It is otherwise in the "Angelic Idea of Creation," see
-Swedenborg gives the neoplatonic, monistic articulation of the matter to the angels, in the "Angelic Idea of Creation," writing, "The question was asked, 'Whence, then, is hell?'
-They said, 'From man's freedom, without which a man would not be a man,' because man, from that freedom, broke the continuity in himself; and this being broken, separation took place; and the continuity, which was in him from creation, became like a chain, or a piece of linked work, which falls to pieces when the hooks above are broken or torn out, and then hangs down from small threads.
-Separation or rupture was brought about, and is brought about, by the denial of God" [@swedenborg_apocalypse_1901, 290].
+@swedenborg_apocalypse_1901, 290.
+"The question was asked, 'Whence, then, is hell?'
+They [angels] said, 'From man's freedom, without which a man would not be a man,' because man, from that freedom, broke the continuity in himself;
+and this being broken, separation took place; and the continuity, which was in him from creation, became like a chain, or a piece of linked work, which falls to pieces when the hooks above are broken or torn out, and then hangs down from small threads.
+Separation or rupture was brought about, and is brought about, by the denial of God."

-[^ln3-golumbia]: See @golumbia_cultural_2009: "Following a line of criticism that extends at least as farm back as Kant [...] (loc.
-63)."
-Paraphrasing
-@deleuze_postscript_1992, Golumbia writes "To submit a phenomenon to computation is to striate otherwise-smooth details, among details, to push upwards towards the sovereign, to make only high-level control available to the user and then only those aspects of control that are deemed appropriate to the sovereign (loc.
-159)."
-To make sense of the contemporary unease with digitization, we will first examine some of the material contexts that support the propagation of digital media.
-We will then look at a few formal, theoretical attempts to describe the particularity of digital representation.
-Finally, we will have the chance to examine the specifics by which digital media necessitates a change in the "mode" of specifically digital apprehension.

 [^ln3-digital]: For a summary of digital physics and metaphysics see
 @steinhart_digital_1998 and @floridi_against_2009.

-[^ln3-bergsonism]: [@bergson_creative_1944, 36] On the rather complex topic of
+[^ln3-bergsonism]: See @bergson_creative_1944, 36.
+On the rather complex topic
-discrete vs. continuous multiplicities in Bergsonian thought see also
+of discrete vs. continuous multiplicities in Bergsonian thought see also
 @james_pluralistic_1909 and @deleuze_bergsonism_1990.

 [^ln5-apriori]: A priori because one must already inhabit the category (of